J-Gras/intel-expire/README.md

 ## Installation

-The scripts are available as package for the [Bro/Zeek Package Manager](https://github.com/zeek/package-manager) and can be installed using the following command: `bro-pkg install intel-expire`
+The scripts are available as package for the [Zeek Package Manager](https://github.com/zeek/package-manager) and can be installed using the following command: `zkg install intel-expire`

 ## General Usage

-To enable per item expiration make sure the package is loaded: `bro-pkg load intel-expire`
+To enable per item expiration make sure the package is loaded: `zkg load intel-expire`

 Once enabled, intel items might specify a new meta data field `meta.expire`, which indicates the expiration interval in seconds.
 The following example shows an intel file that contains two IPs that are valid for different timespans.
 ```